elsewhat/thinkweek-dparnas-2021/docs/smart-contract-usage/art.md

 ## Ghxsts
 Significance: New artist discovered due to art style and NFTs
 Editions: Typically 1, but some more approachable works have 30

 ![Ghxsts](https://user-images.githubusercontent.com/1133607/120358378-b5aa7780-c306-11eb-9019-e3fcdeeb15c7.png)

-Popular artist where the NFTs can be combined to create new art on the blockchain.
+Popular new artist where the NFTs can be combined to create new art on the blockchain.

 [Ghxsts on Opensea](https://opensea.io/collection/ghxsts)

 ## The Underground Sistine Chapel by Pascal Boyart
 Significance: Established artist and physical work
 Editions: Each figure on the paining is a single NFT

 "The Underground Sistine Chapel is a modern version of Michelangelo's masterpiece, painted by Pascal Boyart during the 2020 lockdowns.
 The work was produced over a period of 5 months in a former gold foundry close to Paris.
 Each NFT represents one of the 400 characters in the Last Judgment fresco.
 All NFTs are 1/1 editions." - from [artist website](https://en.pboy-art.com/the-underground-sistine-chapel-nfts)

 ![image](https://user-images.githubusercontent.com/1133607/120358973-6dd82000-c307-11eb-9e00-45e697201305.png)